• Skip to primary navigation

 Assemble:

-• Using a silicone mat as the work surface, sprinkle a dusting of cooked glutinous rice flour (koh fun) or cooked cornstarch on it.
+- Using a silicone mat as the work surface, sprinkle a dusting of cornstarch or cooked glutinous rice flour (koh fun) on it.

-• Place 1 portion of mochi dough onto the silicone mat, and flatten it out into a round circle with a silicone spatula.
+- Place 1 portion of mochi dough onto the silicone mat, and flatten it out into a round circle with a silicone spatula or rolling pin.
 You can also use your fingertips to help stretch out the dough.
-If it's too sticky, you can use a little water or glutinous rice flour to assist with the stickiness.
+If it's too sticky, you can use a little water or cornstarch to assist with the stickiness.

-• Dust with cooked glutinous rice flour (koh fun) or cooked cornstarch and place it seam side down into the plastic spherical mold tray (or onto a muffin liner).
+- Dust with cornstarch or glutinous rice flour (koh fun) and place it seam side down into the plastic spherical mold tray (or onto a muffin liner).

 Nutrition